oliverfont/oliverfont/README.md

 ---

 ### 🏗️ **Project Overview:**
-**Les Enduits d'Eugénie** is a **responsive website** designed for a professional craftsman specializing in lime coatings and decorative finishes.
+**Les Enduits d'Eugénie** is a **responsive website** designed for a professional craftswoman specializing in lime coatings and decorative finishes.

 ### 🌟 **Key Features:**
 ✅ **Responsive Design:** Optimized for desktop and mobile devices.